housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 npm install -g angular-cli
 {% endhighlight %}

-You can then start your application.
+You can then create and start your application.

 {% highlight bash %}
 ng new angular2-hn